VisTrails/VisTrails/doc/usersguide/getting_started.rst

 **Palettes**

 As you can see, the builder window has a center widget with a palette on each side.
 There are a number of views (listed in the 4th group of the views menu) that when made visible, will be opened in these palettes.
-In this section, we will first discuss how the views are arranged within these palettes, and then briefly describe where each view is used.
+In this section, we will discuss how the views are arranged.

-First, notice that when VisTrails first launches the builder window, both palettes contain two views.
+Notice that when VisTrails first launches the builder window, both palettes contain two views.
 The left palette is split so both views are visible, whereas the right palette uses tabs to display one view at a time.
 By default, additional views will be shown in the right, and lower left panels when they are made visible.
 To make a view visible, either switch to a mode that requires it, or select it from the views menu.
 For example, the ``Mashup`` mode will add the ``Mashup Pipeline`` and ``Mashups Inspector`` views to the panels.
-When the mode is changed from ``Mashup``, they will be removed (hidden).
+When the mode is changed from ``Mashup``, these two views will be removed (hidden).

 **Buttons**

 Notice that there is a button with a dot icon in the upper right corner of each view (see Figure :ref:`Buttons <fig-panel-buttons>`).
 This is the pin button.
 If you don't want a view to disappear when you change modes, make sure it is pinned.
 When the dot in the center of this button is gone, it is unpinned and the view is likely to disappear when you change modes.

 The other two buttons, the one with the 'X' and the one with the rectangular outlines (see Figure :ref:`Buttons <fig-panel-buttons>`), will either close the view, or undock the view, depending on which one you push.
-To undock the view, you may also click on the view's title bar and pull it out of the palette.
+Alternatively, you may undock a view by clicking on the view's title bar and pulling it out of the palette.
 The view can then either remain in its own window, or can be docked by placing it in either palette.

 .. _fig-panel-buttons: